 The law around drugs in Thailand is considered quite draconian.
 The punishments have been very extreme from long prison sentences up to the death penalty.
 The death penalty is rarely carried out.

 The punishment is for the possession, use, and trafficking of drugs.
 The drugs range from marijuana to class A drugs like cocaine, ecstasy, or heroin.

 It is illegal to even have drug residuals in your blood or urine.
 The Thai police raid clubs and bars regularly, and test everyone, including foreigners.

 Drugs are available in Thailand, particularly in the Tourist areas.
-The rule in Thailand don’t go near drugs.
+The rule in Thailand is to NOT go near drugs.
 You don’t know if the guy selling the drugs is working with the police and the quality of the drugs can be questionable.

 You Will Encounter Rats

 As the title suggests you will encounter rats in Thailand.
 At night in built-up areas, you will see rats running around.
-Especially if there is food or rubbish left out on the street.
+Especially when there is food or rubbish left out on the street.

-I have seen two rats were chasing each other around the floor of the restaurant.
-Nobody asked for a refund or the waiters didn’t even look surprised.
+I have seen two rats chasing each other around the floor of the restaurant.
+Nobody asked for a refund, the waiters didn’t even look surprised.
 And no one attempted to get the rats out of the restaurant.